 Or try these vegan stuffed portobello mushrooms.
 They’re gluten free and perfect for entertaining.

-Vegan Cheese Sauce With Nutritional Yeast And Cashews
+Vegan Cashew Cheese Sauce (With Nutritional Yeast)

 - 1 cup soaked cashews (cover cashews with boiling water, soak for one hour, then drain and rinse)

 - 3/4 cup water

 - 2 tablespoons pickled jalapeños

 - 1/2 teaspoon salt